Some states hit pause, others press on amid spike in virus

 She said the increase in positive test results was caused in part by the reopening of some counties.
 Oregon reported 178 new cases Thursday, the highest count since the outbreak began.

-Elsewhere around the country, Iowa bars, restaurants, theaters and other businesses were allowed to pack in more customers.
+Elsewhere across the country, Iowa allowed bars, restaurants, theaters and other businesses to pack in more customers.
 Swimming pools, senior centers and adult day care centers were also cleared to open back up.
 Iowa is still seeing hot spots, especially near meatpacking plants.

-While President Donald Trump has pushed hard for states to reopen, the decision to charge ahead or go slow has not fallen neatly along partisan lines.
-California Gov. Gavin Newsom is a Democrat in the biggest blue state of them all.

 In Texas, Republican Gov. Greg Abbott “is making pretty clear at this point he wants the economy to open,” a worried Austin Mayor Steve Adler said.
 “My hope is that when he sees what kind of surge there’s going to be, he does act at a state level.”